TonnyLeao/E-Shop/README.md

 * googleClientID: The developer key to use the google Oauth feature
 * googleClientSecret: The secret key to use for the google Oauth feature
 * mongoURI: This is the connection string to your MongoDB Atlas database
-* STRIPE_API_KEY: The stripe API key to use test cards
+* STRIPE_API_KEY: The stripe API key to use stripe test cards
-* STRIPE_SECRET_KEY: The stripe secret key to use test cards
+* STRIPE_SECRET_KEY: The stripe secret key to use stripe test cards